 (7) For all other residents, we will permanently destroy their biometric identifiers once the purposes for which collecting or maintaining such information has been satisfied.

 8) Except where prohibited by law, your biometric data is accessible only to us and our service providers, which process your data only on our behalf to provide the Services.
-We do not share biometric data with any other third parties.
+We do not disclose biometric data to third parties except as necessary to provide the Services on behalf of our clients and in accordance with applicable law.
 The Client on whose behalf Veratad processes your data may receive from us information about you, such as copies of the identification document and photo you provided us, and data indicating whether we were able to identify and authenticate your identity, but we do not disclose to Clients your biometric data.

 9) By giving your consent prior to the verification or authentication process, and choosing to continue, you acknowledge and agree that you have read the relevant disclosures, and that you voluntarily consent to Veratad’s, or its service providers’, collection, storage, retention, use, and disclosure of your biometric data.